Nashville police release bodycam footage of police shooting school attacker | KRDO

 The Metro Nashville Police Department released body-camera footage Tuesday from the two officers who rushed into the Covenant School on Monday and fatally shot the mass shooter.

 The footage is from the body-worn cameras of officers Rex Engelbert and Michael Collazo, who police said fatally shot the attacker on Monday at 10:27 a.m.
-The videos show the officers entered the school amid wailing fire alarms and immediately went into several rooms to look for the suspect.
+The videos show a group of five officers entered the school amid wailing fire alarms and immediately went into several rooms to look for the suspect.

 They heard gunfire on the second floor and so hustled up the stairs as the bangs grew louder, the video shows.
 The officers approached the sound of gunfire and Engelbert, armed with an assault-style rifle, rounded a corner and fired multiple times at a person near a large window, who dropped to the ground, the video shows.